muzhma/pjen/readme.md

 ```
 Only the **templates** directory is used by **pjen**, the others are there for your convenience.

-Each template needs to be called **template.html** to be stored in it's own directory, which can have an arbitary name.
+Each template needs to be called **template.html** and stored in it's own directory, which can have an arbitary name.
 The inputs for each template are to be stored in the same directory as the template.
 The input file name will be the name of the generated page.

 If a template directory has the following structure:
 ```